mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Control Actions only affects a single target, Mob Control affects any living targets within the area of effect.
-Victims of a Mob Control may be manipulated individually (with separate Simple Actions) or issued the same command as a group (with a single Minor Action).
+Victims of a Mob Control may be manipulated individually (with separate Simple Actions) or issued the same command as a group (with a single Simple Action).

 #### Control Emotions (Mental)